Guidelines for off-campus interim proposals:

 4. Student Eligibility.
 To be eligible to participate in off-campus courses, students must meet the requirements of the college and of the specific course.
 The college requires that such students be in good social standing, and have a minimum cumulative GPA of 2.0.
 Applicants must also be recommended by the Dean of Residence Life or Dean for Student Development and approved by the instructor.
 (Students ruled ineligible to disciplinary action may be approved by the instructor after consultation with Student Life.)
 The Director of Off-Campus Programs is responsible for gathering the information and making all decisions on questionable academic eligibility.The instructor may limit eligibility for a particular course by defining prerequisites and conditions in the course proposal.
 Students must have preference over non-students.
 Non-students who wish to participate in off-campus courses must register as visitors and pay a fee in addition to the course fee (equal to one semester hour at the audit rate).
 The policy regarding exceptions to this fee is available on the Interim Visitor Policy website.

 5. Budget.
 A preliminary budget must be submitted as part of each proposal for an off-campus course.
 Such budgets are given tentative approval if a course is approved, but a final budget must be submitted by November 1 to the Director of Off-Campus Programs.
 Because the college subsidizes off-campus courses through grants to students, budgets must honestly include all proposed expenses including lecturers and the cost of the instructor’s participation in the course, and the proposed student fee must be set to include all expenses.
 (Budgets should not include anticipated income from departmental or general college sources.)
 Furthermore, budgets must include an appropriate contingency item of 5-10%, depending on the certainty of the estimates in the budget.
-The maximum cost to the student should not exceed $3,500.
+General guidlines are $1,000-$3,000 for a domestic course; $3,000-$5,000 for an international course.
 The Financial Services Office will give students refunds (when the fee exceeds the actual expenses) after the course books are closed.

 Interim Courses in the Summer.
 In extraordinary cases, the Interim